wmulligan/screeps-typed/README.md

 Based on https://github.com/screepers/Screeps-Typescript-Declarations, but heavily modified to support:
 - TypeScript 2.0 Strict Nulls
-- Full support to extend builtin classes using `prototype`
+- Full support to extend builtin classes
-- Better usage of generics to avoid Casting
+- Better usage of generics to avoid casting
-- Added CPU Cost to all method documentation
+- Added CPU cost to all method documentation
+- More types for better error checking

 ## Install